jonathanolson/slither/notes/patterns.md

         - Yes just include this condition in the "redundancy" check solve
     - Is there a pre-sorting or pre-processing of rules that could be done to make this faster? (besides collapsing)
   -
-  - Face colors!
-    - !!
-How to collapse face color rules nicely? (from exit vertex to... non-exit?)
-    - Add the "color matching" so the pattern rules are more... viewable?
-  -
-  - Check code TODOs
-  -
-  - !!!
-For feature equality (of a list that is nonredundant) - just get canonical strings, sort, append, compare!
-    - NOTE: We can't exactly deduplicate embeddings with this, due to FACE COLOR DUALS that start to "overlap"
-      - HEY, for embeddings, COMBINE FACE COLOR DUALS that have overlap(!)
-        - embedFeatures( features ) => features, handles overlapping things (face color duals) and removes redundancies
-          - then sort to "canonical order"?
-  -
-  - View for pattern - canonicalize which face features get which coloring (lowest index ordering) so those don't... change? hmm awkward
-    - We... actually want to try to keep face colors consistent? (allow passing in a previous mapping?)
-  -
-  - !!!!
-When we have a set of features we are adding, we can potentially RULE OUT other features (intelligent exploration)
-    - e.g. pick face color features. we can then use the solver to enumerate all solutions, and RULE OUT other features that are not present in any solution
-  -
-  - [NOTE: not a bottleneck for patterns] Can we use Solver.solveAssuming
-  -
-  - Face Color Annoyance:
-    - DO SMART FACE COLOR DUAL features? (not... named?)
-      - Storing duals means:
-        - (1) FASTER matching (since we don't do O(n^2) checks for large regions)
-        - (2) Can provide the exhaustive O(n^2) for computing all solutions and analyzing
-        - (3) our "output" state change can be a "list of the face color actions needed to be done"
-    - Our booleans are VERY over-specified.
-Are dual-color with faces representations possible?
-      - (though this is... so simple)
-      - HEY this causes our logic-solver to get a LOT of complicated rules that it probably doesn't need(!), O(n^2)
-        - O(n^2)!!!!!!!!!!!!!
-      - Could just be consistent and compute duals, and:
-        - (a) fully specify all color relations based on the relationships (fill them out)
-        - (b) minimize them when we actually... scan for patterns?
-  -
-  - "Constraints" vs "Features"
-    - Constraints: We add constraints at the start of solving, and they don't change
-      - (can use Feature interface for adding solving constraints)
-      - Highlander
-      - [defer] Nonzero-crossing (NEW: 2+ crossing) - both could be used in the future
-      - [defer] NEW: certain exit vertices NEED to connect together?
-Or need NOT to?
-      - Vertex 0-or-2 rules
-      - Face values (including blank)
-    - Features:
-      - ..
-All the other things we are used to
-  -
-  - [defer] FeatureSet.difference (things we can apply, essentially the pattern rule output)
-    - (performance, but also "hey we can show what actually changed")
-    - Also, our matching is partially based on this(!)
-  - [defer] Nonzero (or 2+) crossing type - compute possible paths
-  - [defer] Rule reduction using BinaryPatternSolver-like handling (apply rules)
-    - PatternRule.withRulesApplied with BinaryRuleCollection(!)
-      - WE NEED a "bail out condition" (like, either if FULLY SOLVED, or if when checking redundancy "we reached our pattern")
-      - BinaryRuleCollection.matchXXX( targetFeatureSet, embedding, ruleIndex )

-- We are able to apply patterns without OR WITH the "topological simplification"(!)
-  - Ooo, this might be good for generating puzzles?

-- Assume patterns/rules only applied if they don't include the entire solution (can't be the loop, loops prevented)

-[API needs to be compatible with boards, maybe with adapter]
-  - Can we put an 'index' on everything in a board?

-- [defer] "Invalidity" patterns?

-- Running through all SAT solutions is possible, but can do better
-  - First, do pre-checks (quick) to see if the pattern is clearly impossible
-  - Keep a running list of loops (that will always be negated)
-  - FIRST find a no-added-constraint no-loop solution
-    - IF none, then the pattern won't occur in a valid puzzle
-  - If a no-loop solution is found, mark all of the POSSIBLE things immediately.
-  - After we have one solution, we can:
-    - Find a NOT_FOUND boolean, restart with a constraint that it must be possible, and see if we can find a solution:
-      - If we can't, mark it IMPOSSIBLE
-      - If we can, do the normal "mark POSSIBLE" things and start again with another NOT_FOUND BOOLEAN
-    - NOTE: Might be more efficient to run through a fixed (N=10) number of solutions, to get more possible bits?

-- Exit edge decisions: [REVISIT because omg highlander cases]
-  - Ignore "black" exit edges (no feature for that both for input and output).
-  - No sectors for exit edges (no feature for that both for input and output).

-- PatternBoard:
-  - [defer] Generation:
-    - [defer] Prevent combinations where... a face isn't included but all of its neighbors are? (or perhaps... if all its vertices are included, include it?)
-THINK
-  - [defer] Canonicalize:
-    - [defer] Find the vertex permutation that gives us the lexicographically smallest order of states.
-    - [defer] Then we can use equality to check isomorphism (and we can store this in a hash table)

 https://github.com/timhutton/slinker ---> has the "solving rules"
 Review https://github.com/timhutton/slinker/blob/main/src/SlinkerGrid.cpp !!!!